Worker (Ursula) Configuration Guide¶

 0xc080708026a3a280894365efd51bb64521c45147 in this case.

-Fund this account with Görli testnet ETH! https://goerli-faucet.slock.it/.
+During testnet, this account can be funded with Görli testnet ETH via https://goerli-faucet.slock.it/.

 Ursula / Worker Requirements¶